rodolfobrandao95/ETL/README.md

 ___

-In order to get the data from the _Bolsa Família_ program (per month), we'll use the following URI:\
+In order to get the data from the Bolsa Família program, we'll use the following URI (which provides informations per month):\
 http://www.transparencia.gov.br/api-de-dados/bolsa-familia-por-municipio/?mesAno=201901&codigoIbge=5300108&pagina=1

 ```json